Artificial Sweeteners

 • Digestion: Advantame is metabolized by the body into its constituent parts and is eliminated.

 • Toxicity: Advantame is considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 It has been extensively studied for safety and has not been found to have carcinogenic or other harmful effects.
+Limited specific data; potential similar risks to aspartame by derivation.

 • Common Foods: Advantame is found in a variety of products, including diet sodas, beverages, desserts, and tabletop sweeteners.